 There's no one, single way to get to the first page of Google:

 You can get there through business and map listings.
 This is one of your first stops and pretty straightforward.
 You can get there through the creation of content.
-This includes your website pages as well as blogs and articles you post, and other content such as videos you host.
+This includes your web pages as well as blog posts and articles you post, and other content such as videos you host.
 Your website content may feature in the “People also ask” section that delivers answers to commonly asked questions about certain topics.
 You can also pay for ads that lead people toward your landing pages.

-Google My Business is a free tool for business owners.
+Google My Business is a free tool for local business owners.
 You've used it before when you search for businesses of a certain type near you.
-Google Maps gives you a map of the nearest businesses that fit your search as well as accompanying listings.
+Google Maps gives you a map of the nearest businesses that fit your search query as well as accompanying listings.